CartoDB/cartodb/doc/API.md

 An overlay is a control shown on top of the map.

-Overlay objects are always created using method **addOverlay** of cartodb.Vis object.
+Overlay objects are always created using the **addOverlay** method of a cartodb.Vis object.

 An overlay is internally a **Backbone.View** so if you know how backbone works you can use it.
 If you want to use plain DOM objects you can access to **overlay.el** (**overlay.$el** for jQuery object).

 #### vis.addInfoWindow(_map, layer, fields [, options]_)

 Adds an infowindow to the map controlled by layer events.
-It enables interaction and overrides the layer interacivity.
+It enables interaction and overrides the layer interactivity.

 ##### Arguments